The Secret to Telemarketing Success

 2. Ensuring that the data is good i.e. gathering and validating correct decision maker names and contact details

 3. Contacting those targets on the telephone (and ideally through other means)

-4. Identification of the low hanging fruit where these particular prospects want to meet / do business now
+4. Identification of the low hanging fruit where these particular prospects want to meet/do business now

 5. Devising a strategy for managing and nurturing the pipeline for those that do not have a current need or that have an incumbent supplier.
 This is your future lead generation.
 And it’s important.

-Number 5 above means thinking long term not short term.
+Number 5 above means thinking long term, not short term.
 When prospects say no now (and the bulk will do so, no matter which marketing method you select), what do you do?
 Do you just abandon all hope?
 Do you fall at the first fence?
 Clearly, that would be foolish.
 But that’s often what most small businesses do.
-They take a short term view and often leave things for a potentially long period of time and then have another go.
-They then have to kick start new lead generation activity with all the set up and ramp up time and costs and without the benefit of the ongoing leads and call-backs generated from past activity that are now stone cold.
+They take a short-term view and often leave things for a potentially long period of time and then have another go.
+They then have to kick start new lead generation activity with all the setup and ramp-up time and costs and without the benefit of the ongoing leads and call-backs generated from past activity that are now stone cold.

 That approach is like running a marathon without any regular training or preparation and trying to beat the best competitors in the race.
 It’s likely that you won’t even make it past the first few miles and that you will give up until the next attempt.
 You may even decide that marathons aren’t for you based on your poor experience.

-That’s why most organisations need to focus attention on those that say no and nurture those prospects over time.
+That’s why most organizations need to focus attention on those that say no and nurture those prospects over time.
 If they do that, there will be less pressure to find and convert business in the short term.
 That’s because, guess what, the business that converts in the short term will be the consequence of nurturing the right prospects over time until they’re ready to convert.
 And you just happen to have called them back at the right time!